Backpacking in Glacier National Park

 What’s in my Backpack?

-Knowing what to bring along and leave behind can be overwhelming.
+Knowing what to bring along on a backpacking trip and what to leave behind can be overwhelming.
 It’s also a personal endeavor.
-Hopefully by checking out my blog about it, you can get a good start on what you need.
+Hopefully by checking out my blog, you can get a good start on what you’ll need.
+(Also, here’s a more recent list of hiking gear essentials that are always in my pack.)

 With so much scenery and so many animals, it’s tempting to bring a nice camera into the backcountry.
 The big problem is how does one carry it?
 Find out how I carried my Canon 7D with two lenses accessibly during my 1,200 miles of hiking in 2011.
 Also find out what my setup is in this blog entry.
 I now have an updated camera setup using the Panasonic LUMIX FZ1000 which you can see in my review of it here.